Reviewable Skill authoring and mining workflow for LangBot.

 - automatic umbrella consolidation across all installed runtime Skills

-Those need stable LangBot host APIs for richer run traces, cross-plugin calls,
+Those need stable LangBot host APIs for richer run traces, cross-plugin calls, runtime Skill provenance, and recoverable runtime archive/restore.
+They are not required for the current LangBot-native candidate loop.

 The pipeline refactor follow-up plan is documented in

-## What Works In This MVP
+What Works In This MVP

 - Page backend API for candidates, reviews, validation, and export.